jjtrier/cms-graphql/readme.md

-SAAS ready Boilerplate with serverside rendering react
+CMS with serverside rendering react, using postgres, graphql

 Todos
-- hook postgres database to graphql
+- refactor graphql tests to use variables, completed example is in datatype for update